Justin and the Knights of Valour: Plot

-Justin lives in the kingdom of Gabylonia and dreams of becoming a Knight of Valour like his grandfather, Sir Roland.
-Unfortunately, knights were outlawed and replaced by lawyers after the King’s death.
-Justin’s father Reginald, the Queen’s Chief Lawyer, grew to hate knights following Roland’s death and insists Justin become a lawyer.
+Justin lives in the kingdom of Gabylonia and dreams of becoming a Knight of The Valour Kingdom like his grandfather, Sir Roland.
+However, knights were outlawed and replaced by lawyers after the King's death.
+Justin's father Reginald, the Queen's Chief Lawyer, grew to hate knights following Roland's death and insisted Justin become a lawyer.
 Justin notices that Roland's sword is missing and decides to go on a quest to find it.
 His grandmother Lilly tells him to go to the Tower of Wisdom to receive training.
-Before departing Justin visits his crush, Lara, a spoiled nobleman’s daughter, hoping to receive a token of luck.
+Before departing, Justin visits his crush, Lara, a spoiled nobleman's daughter, hoping to receive a token of luck.
 Lara is so self-absorbed she barely notices him and gives him a dirty sock which Justin swears to return after completing his quest.

-Justin heads to the traditional quest starting point, the Broken Eagle Inn, but finds it has become a fast food restaurant.
-There he meets weary barmaid Talia, and talentless wizard Melquiades.
-Justin attempts to defend Talia from the inn’s bullying guards, Igor and Slamski, causing her to develop a crush on him.
+Justin heads to the traditional quest starting point, the Broken Eagle Inn, but finds it has become a fast-food restaurant.
+There he meets weary barmaid Talia and talentless wizard Melquiades.
+Justin attempts to defend Talia from the inn's bullying guards, Igor and Slamski, causing her to develop a crush on him.

 Sir Heraclio, the knight who killed Justin's grandfather, returns from exile and recruits an army of criminals to seek retribution on the Queen and Reginald for outlawing knights.
-The Queen fears she made a mistake outlawing knights as there is no-one to defend the kingdom.
+The Queen fears she made a mistake outlawing knights as there is no one to defend the kingdom.
 Clorex, an armour polisher and opportunistic thief, overhears the Queen and steals armour to pose as a knight.
 Styling himself Sir Clorex he begins residing at the Broken Eagle, charging customers money for his autograph.
 Talia is threatened by her boss to keep quiet as Clorex is good for business.

-Justin finds the tower and trains with monks Braulio and Legantir and knight Sir Blucher.
-Blucher informs Justin that Heraclio stole his grandfather’s sword after killing him.
-For his final test Justin must face a dragon, but as dragons are extinct he faces Gustav, an alligator fitted with mechanical wings and flamethrower.
+Justin finds the tower and trains with monks Braulio & Legantir and knight Sir Blucher.
+Blucher informs Justin that Heraclio stole his grandfather's sword after killing him.
+For his final test, Justin must face a dragon, but as dragons are extinct he faces Gustav, an alligator fitted with mechanical wings and a flamethrower.
 The test goes wrong and Justin is near-fatally injured.
 The monks end the training early and send Justin home but Blucher gives Justin his sword.